 Last week, the FDA began to reconsider whether artificial food dyes impact our health.
 The nine dyes currently in use were approved in 1938, and officials have since attested to their safety.
-Nevertheless, the connection between artificial dyes and ADHD in children has been a matter of debate since the 1970s.
-The expert panel selected to review the matter reported that the scientific evidence does not merit placing warnings or restrictions on products using the dyes.
-But it also advised the FDA to pursue additional studies.
+Nevertheless, the connection between artificial dyes and

 The oil-based spread originally called oleomargarine was a cheaper alternative to butter that originated in France and began to be manufactured in the United States in the mid-1870s.
 Although naturally white, dyes were added to give it a buttery shade—so between the lower price and the visual similarities, dairymen were not pleased to have margarine tromping on their turf.
 They decried the product as a fraudulent butter intended to deceive consumers.
 "You may take all the other colors of the rainbow," declared New Hampshire Senator Henry Blair, "but let butter have its pre-empted hue."
 The butter lobby's arguments were made without mind to the fact that butter's natural color varies depending on the diet of the cow—and that they used dyes to give it a consistent aesthetic.

 Ultimately, the Margarine Act of 1886 was passed, placing a tax on margarine and requiring that manufacturers secure licenses to produce the product.
 Vermont, South Dakota and New Hampshire state legislatures all passed laws requiring margarine to be dyed bright pink—a visual declaration of the product's artificiality that was also sure to be perfectly unappetizing to prospective buyers.
 The Supreme Court later overturned these "pink laws" as unconstitutional.